 - Make a positive contribution to its locality and take best advantage of its location by the use of site topography, i.e. levels, views, landscape and design orientation, i.e. sunlight and daylight, to optimise sustainability. - Have a sense of identity and place and legible spatial hierarchy associated with the places within and the routes through the scheme. - Have a public area design, which is guided by the best principles of passive surveillance to encourage a safe sense of place and discourage anti-social behaviour. - Be characterised by an easily legible design approach to the grading from public to private areas. - 10.
 Identify buildings at risk of dereliction and take appropriate action. - 11.
 Further upgrade the quality of the physical town centre. - 12.
 Continue to develop suitable open spaces for playground and for recreation. - 13.
-Provide pedestrian walkway facilities. - 14.
-Create architectural conservation areas at the main town centre and at the Weaver's Cottages. - 15.
-Recognise the quality of the main landscape and resort potential of the Huntington Castle Estate.
+Provide pedestrian walkway facilities through the higher amenity areas especially Ballon Hill. - 14.
+Create new amenity park at existing walled Ballykealy Gardens.